 What type of drug you have contributes to the penalties you’ll receive if you’re charged with a drug crime.
 Drugs are organized into “schedules” depending on their medicinal use, safety, and their addictive nature.
 The Controlled Substance Act was the law that created drug schedules

 These drugs do not serve any medical use and have a high potential for drug abuse.
 Examples would be heroin, LSD, and ecstasy.

-These drugs have a moderate potential of leading to drug abuse.
-Examples would be anabolic steroids, testosterone, vicodin, tylenol, ketamine, and codeine.
+These drugs have a moderate potential to lead to drug abuse.
+Examples would be anabolic steroids, testosterone, Vicodin, Tylenol, ketamine, and codeine.

 Jail Time for Drug Crimes

 Depending on whether you’re charged with possession or trafficking can determine if you’re facing a misdemeanor or felony charges, However, the quantity of the drug and its schedule (as well as your criminal past) are the contributing factors in what your penalties will be.
 The following are common drug types and amounts with their average jail time sentences.